 3. Take Your Heart Medicine

 It sounds like a no-brainer, but don't skip your meds.
-A lot of people don't take their medications the way their doctor told them to.
-Figure out what keeps you from taking your medicine -- such as side effects, cost, or forgetfulness – and ask your doctor for help.
+Many people don't take their medications the way their doctor told them to.
+Figure out what keeps you from taking your medicine -- it could be side effects, cost, or forgetfulness -- and ask your doctor for help.